-Transmittal 1 Memorandum a
+Transmittal N Memorandum a

 Section 1.
 Introduction 1

 1.1 Duty of Qualification 2

-1.2 Purpose of Qualification Standards 2
+1.2 Purpose of Qualification Standards

 1.3 General and Specific Qualification Standards

-1.4 Structure of Qualification Standards 2
+1.4 Structure of Qualification Standards

-1.5 David dia Assassment 2
+1.5 Periodic Assessment

 Section 2.
-General Qualification Standard Basic Education and Experience Requirement 4
+General Qualification Standard 4

-2.1 Rasic Education and Experience Requirement 1

-2.1 Basic Education and Experience Requirement 5
+2.1 Basic Education and Experience Requirement 4

+2.1.1 Enrolled Actuary Exemption

 2.1.2 Basic Education and Experience Requirement Must Only Be Met Once 5

-2.1.3 Changes in Practice or Application 5 5
+2.1.3 Changes in Practice or Application 5

-2.2 Continuing Education Requirement
+2.2 Continuing Education Requirement 5

-2.2 2.2.1 Background
+2.2.1 Background 5

-2.2.2 Continuing Education Requirement in General
+2.2.2 Continuing Education Requirement in General 5

-2.2.3 Effective Date and Transition
+2.2.3 Effective Date and Transition 6

-2.2.4 Initial Year of Applicability
+2.2.4 Initial Year of Applicability 6

-2.2.5 Coordination with Specific Qualification Standards
+2.2.5 Coordination with Specific Qualification Standards 6

-2.2.6 Practicing in More than One Area of Actuarial Practice
+2.2.6 Practicing in More than One Area of Actuarial Practice 6

-2.2.7 Relevant Continuing Education
+2.2.7 Relevant Continuing Education 6

-2.2.8 Applicability to Enrolled Actuaries
+2.2.8 Applicability to Enrolled Actuaries 7

-2.2.9 Additional Guidance
+2.2.9 Additional Guidance 7

 2.3 Actuaries Issuing Statements of Actuarial Opinion in More than One Area of

-Actuarial Practice 7
+Actuarial Practice

-2.3.1 Statements of Actuarial Opinion Involving Skills that Can Be Learned in
+2.3.1 Statements of Actuarial Opinion Involving Skills that Can Be Learned i n

-More than One Area of Actuarial Practice
+More than One Area of Actuarial Practice 7

 2.3.2 Statements of Actuarial Opinion that Blend Elements of Two or More

 Areas of Actuarial Practice 8

-2.3.3 Statements of Actuarial Opinion in Two or More Distinct Areas of 0
+2.3.3 Statements of Actuarial Opinion in Two or More Distinct Areas of

-2.4 Actuarial Practice 8
+Actuarial Practice

 2.4 Statements of Actuarial Opinion Issued by More than One Actuary 8

 Section 3.
 Specific Qualification Standards 9

 3.1 Basic Education Requirement 9

 3.1.1 Successful Completion of Examinations

 3.1.1.1 Statement of Actuarial Opinion, NAIC Life and A&H Annual

-Statement
+Statement 9

 3.1.1.2 Statement of Actuarial Opinion, NAIC Property and

 Casualty Annual Statement 9

-3.1.1.3 Statement of Actuarial Opinion, NAIC Health Annual 1.0
+3.1.1.3 Statement of Actuarial Opinion, NAIC Health Annual Statement 10

-Statement

 3.1.2 Alternative Basic Education

 3.2 Experience Requirement

 3.3 Continuing Education Requirement

 Section 4.
 Changes in Practice and Application 11

-4.1 Changes in Areas of Actuarial Practice 11
+4.1 Changes in Areas of Actuarial Practice

-4.1 4.1.1 General Qualification Standard 11
+4.1.1 General Qualification Standard

-4.2 4.1.2 Specific Qualification Standard
+4.1.2 Specific Qualification Standard

-Changes in Application 11
+4.2 Changes in Application

 4.3 Emerging or Non-Traditional Areas of Actuarial Practice 11

 Section 5.
-Acknowledgment of Qualification
+Acknowledgment of Qualification 12

 Section 6.
 Recordkeeping Requirements 13

-6.1 Continuing Education Recordkeeping Requirements 13
+6.1 Continuing Education Recordkeeping Requirements

-6.2 Substantiating Compliance
+6.2 Substantiating Compliance 13

 APPENDIXES

 Appendix 1 Examples of Statements of Actuarial Opinion 1A

 Appendix 2 Sample Alternative Basic Education Statement

 (Specific Qualification Standard) 7A

 Appendix 3 Procedures for the Adoption of Qualification Standards by the American

 Academy of Actuaries 8A

 Appendix 4 Guidelines for Determining When Specific Qualification

-11 Standards Should Be Developed 13A
+Standards Should Be Developed 13A

-Appendix 5 Sample Continuing Education Recordkeeping Form 1 1 A
+Appendix 5 Sample Continuing Education Recordkeeping Form 14A

-1 ppendix 3 bumple command Laucation Recordiceping I of in 171